simonmclean/triptych.nvim/README.md

 ### Extending functionality

 The `extension_mappings` property allows you add any arbitrary functionality based on the current cursor target.
 You simply provide a key mapping and a function.
-When the mapping is pressed the function is invoked, and will receive a table containing the following:
+When the mapped keys are pressed the function is invoked, and will receive a table containing the following:

 ```lua
 { -- TODO: Update this